 The atomic bombs dropped on Nagasaki and Hiroshima, Japan exposed many people to radiation from x-rays, gamma rays, and neutrons.
 Some people died fairly quickly as a result of burns and radiation sickness, but many survived.
 The survivors were exposed to different amounts of radiation, depending largely on how far they were from the explosions.
 Only about 2% of the survivors were exposed to high amounts of radiation (1000 mSv or more), while almost one-third were exposed to doses that are relatively low (less than 5 mSv).
 Much of the information that we have about radiation and cancer risks comes from studies of more than 105,000 of the survivors.

 The United States government conducted above-ground nuclear tests in the South Pacific and in the state of Nevada between 1945 and 1962.
 Other countries also conducted above-ground tests.
 Many people in the military at the time were part of training exercises in the area and were exposed to ionizing radiation from these tests.
 Others were exposed to radiation while working at facilities making the bombs or at other nuclear sites.

 Non-military people living near or downwind of nuclear test sites may have also been exposed to radioactive byproducts.
 Levels of radiation are likely to be higher near these sites, but some radioactive particles from the tests entered the atmosphere and traveled great distances, landing thousands of miles away from the original site.
 While exposure levels were likely to be higher at the time of testing, some radiation in the soil today is the result of these tests.

 Programs have been set up to give financial support to people who were exposed to nuclear weapons testing and developed cancer.
-More information on this topic is available in our document Cancer Compensation Programs for People Exposed to Radiation as a Part of Nuclear Weapons Testing.
+More information on this topic is available in Cancer Compensation Programs for People Exposed to Radiation as a Part of Nuclear Weapons Testing.

 Nuclear power plants